salvo-rs/salvo/README.md

 </p>
 </div>

-Salvo is a web server framework written in Rust.
+Salvo is a simple but powerful web server framework written in Rust.
 ## 🎯 Features
   - Base on hyper, tokio and async supported;
   - Websocket supported;